flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

 ### Do I need to rewrite my existing Flet apps in declarative style?

 No!
-Flet supports both current, imperative, and the new, declarative, approaches.
+Flet supports both the current imperative approach and the new declarative approach.

-### Where are `StateView`, `ControlBuilder` controls?
+### Where are the `StateView` and `ControlBuilder` controls?

 They are gone!
-They were in-spot prototypes for the entire "declarative approach" concept.
-Mixing declrative and imperative styles in the same app was giving issues.
+They were in-place prototypes for the broader declarative concept.
+Mixing declarative and imperative styles in the same app caused issues.

-### Do I need to call `update()` in declarative app?
+### Do I need to call `update()` in a declarative app?

 No!
-In declarative app a component is a unit of update.
-Whenever component parameters or state change it's automatically re-renders.
+In a declarative app a component is the unit of update.
+Whenever a component's parameters or state change, it re-renders automatically.

-### How to access `page` instance?
+### How do I access the `page` instance?

 Use `ft.context`: